HONG KONG • The countdown has begun for a favourite reunion meal - hotpot - for many Chinese families on the eve of Chinese New Year next month.

-The method of cooking raw food in boiling hot soup has also spawned successful chains like Coca and Haidilao in Singapore.
+The method of cooking raw food in boiling hot soup has also spawned successful chains including Coca and Haidilao in Singapore.

-But Chua Lam, a famous Hong Kong restaurant critic and TV personality, has poured cold water over this treat, describing it as a cooking method "totally lacking in cultural significance".
+But Chua Lam, a famous Hong Kong restaurant critic and television personality, has poured cold water over this treat, describing it as a cooking method "totally lacking in cultural significance".

 "You just throw some ingredients into a pot.
 I don't get what's delicious about it.
 If hotpot fandom continues to grow, you'll see fewer and fewer chefs in the years to come," he said on Chinese talk show Day Day Up.